DaymonDevs/Free-Proxy-List/README.md

 Collection of working HTTP/S proxy servers in JSON format.

 ## Description
-These proxies are checked multiple times by my own proxy checker to ensure they are all working, but since they are public proxies, some may not be stable or may not work.
+These proxies are manually checked multiple times by my own proxy checker to ensure they are all working, but since they are public proxies, some may not be stable or may not work.

 ## Download
 [Free Proxy List - JSON Format](https://raw.githubusercontent.com/DaymonDevs/Free-Proxy-List/master/proxies.json)